 They share the low-pressure benefit with tubeless-ready tires, which are more comfortable than clincher tires.

-But you can also inflate them to high pressures (above 120 PSI) suitable for smooth surfaces on a velodrome, new smooth tarmac, etc.
+But you can also inflate them to high pressures (above 120 PSI), which are suitable for smooth surfaces on a velodrome, new smooth tarmac, etc.

 Conclusion

 They also have a self-repairing capability, so if you get a puncture, the sealant will fill it out, and you can continue riding.
-However, it depends on the puncture severity.
+However, it depends on the severity of the puncture.

 What tires do you prefer?
 Let me know in the comments.